aarontrocano/beginning-services-jun-2023/instructor/course/twelve-factor.md

-# The Twelve-Factor App And Modern Application Architecture
+V# The Twelve-Factor App And Modern Application Architecture

 [The Twelve Factor App](https://12factor.net/) is a set of guidance created largely by engineers that worked or work at [Heroku](https://www.heroku.com/), one of the first cloud platforms.
 It is a distillation of their principles in writing "cloud native" software.
 It is a bit aged, but works well as a generally accepted set of principles to keep in mind when building modern applications.